heitorbaldo/DigplexQ/README.md

 Issues
 --------
-For versions before v0.0.8, you may encounter the following error:
+For versions prior to v0.0.8, you may encounter the following error:

 ```
 AttributeError: module 'networkx' has no attribute 'from_numpy_matrix'